MarzkX/Funkogus-SRC/README.md

+# Friday Night Funkin' - Psych Engine (modified)
+For starting, install this: `haxelib git flixel https://github.com/MarzkX/flixel` on Command prompt/PowerShell

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - Psych Engine (0.6.3)
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: